-To define the feng shui bagua , or the energy map of a house with several levels, you have to work with the floor plan of each level separately.
+To define the feng shui bagua (or the energy map of a house) with several levels, you have to work with the floor plan of each level separately.
 This does not necessarily mean that there will be a big difference between the location of various bagua areas on each floor.

-However, it is always best to work with each level separately because this allows for a more accurate feng shui work.
-Of course, it also goes without saying that you will be working with the same bagua style on both levels.
-Meaning, if you work with the classical feng shui bagua, you will apply it on both levels, and if you work with the Western, or BTB bagua, you will do the same.
+It is always best to work with each level separately because this allows for a more accurate feng shui work.
+It also goes without saying that you will be working with the same bagua style on both levels, meaning if you work with the classical feng shui bagua, you will apply it on both levels, and if you work with the western or BTB bagua, you will do the same.

-Now let's go back to your question.
 More often than not, each level of your house will have a different flow of energy as defined by its specific floor plan.
-The best way to start is to define the bagua of the main level as this is the bagua that holds most power, or energetic importance in a home.
+The best way to start is to define the bagua of the main level as this is the bagua that holds the most power or energetic importance in a home.

 The feng shui energy flow in the whole house is greatly influenced by the energy of the main floor, so it is always wise to first do your best with the bagua of the main floor.